 The Actuaries’ Institute, the Institute and Faculty of Actuaries (UK), the Society of Actuaries (North America) and the Actuarial Society of South Africa have mutual recognition arrangements that allow qualified Fellows to practice as fully qualified actuaries in their respective countries – with appropriate experience requirements.
 Qualified actuaries can also practice in many other countries without taking any additional examinations.

 To qualify as an actuary in Australia requires the completion of, or exemption from, subjects in the professional syllabus of the Actuaries Institute.
 From 2019, qualification as a Fellow of the Institute of Actuaries of Australia (FIAA) requires the completion of subjects in Foundation Program, Actuary Program and Fellowship Program (previously known as Parts I, II and III respectively) of the professional examinations, as well as relevant work experience.

 Qualification as an Associate of the Institute of Actuaries of Australia (AIAA) is attained on the completion of relevant university subjects at a required level of performance (i.e. exemption), relevant work experience, coupled with the completion of two additional examinations offered exclusively by the Actuaries Institute.

-From 2020, the university components of the Actuary Program (Actuarial Control Cycle, Data Analytics Principles) are covered by ACTL4001, ACTL4002 and ACTL4305 in the Undergraduate degree, and ACTL 5100, ACTL5200, and ACTL5305 in the Postgraduate degree.
+From 2020, the university components of the Actuary Program (Actuarial Control Cycle, Data Science Principles) are covered by ACTL4001, ACTL4002 and ACTL4305 in the Undergraduate degree, and ACTL 5100, ACTL5200, and ACTL5305 in the Postgraduate degree.